 What is a patent study?
-At a minimum, a patent study is a review of an issued patent to check for the patent’s term, a check to determine whether maintenance fees have been paid, a review of the claims to formulate an opinion on claim scope, a review the patent’s specification and a check to determine whether other parent and child applications exist as well as foreign counterparts.
+At a minimum, a patent study is a review of an issued patent to check for the patent’s term, a check to determine whether maintenance fees have been paid, a review of the claims to formulate an opinion on claim scope, and a review of the patent’s specification and a check to determine whether other parent and child applications (i.e., continuations) exist as well as foreign counterparts (i.e., foreign patents).

-More can be done such as reading through the file history of one or more patents to look for disclaimers of claim scope and other defects, actively searching for prior art that might invalidate specific patent claims and research past litigation history of the patent and patent owner.
+More can be done such as reading through the file history of one or more patents to look for disclaimers of claim scope and other defects, actively searching for prior art that might invalidate specific patent claims, and researching the past litigation history of the patent and patent owner.
 These are some of the activities that support a patent study.

 The risk of a lawsuit focuses on whether a product is infringing or not on the patent’s claims.
 It is easier to visualize this on a scale with infringement and non-infringement being on opposite sides of the scale.
 The closer the product is to infringement, then the more likely it is that a lawsuit will occur, and vice versa.
 After review of the patent claims, if the product at issue is clearly covered by the patent claims, then the likelihood of a lawsuit is great.
 However, if the product at issue is clearly not covered by the patent claims, then the likelihood of a lawsuit is significantly lower.

 The determination of whether the product is covered or not by the patent claims is determined by the judgment of the reviewer, typically a patent attorney.
 Before litigation, the defendant’s attorney compares the patent’s claims and the product to determine where the patent owner’s attorney might take liberal or broad interpretations of a particular patent claim.
 The defendant’s attorney reviews the case to provide an opinion as to where and at what points the patent owner’s case may be the strongest and weakest.